ekondayan/micropython-ntp/README.md

 3. Robust host validation with regular expressions

-*At this point all the implemented features are robustly tested and they seem stable enough for production.*
+***!!!At this point all the implemented features are robustly tested and they seem stable enough for production, BUT I do not recommended to use it in a production environment until the API stabilization phase is finished and some unit tests are developed.!!!***

 **RTC sync**